setting & synopsis

 Chester Washington’s daughter CHLOE WASHINGTON, a performance artist and cultural critic, offers her perspective on the arrest in a video that goes viral (“Contempt of Cop”).
 Preferring to follow a more conventional path to justice, Chester insists that she remove the video from the internet.
 Meanwhile, as Tim savors a calm moment at an Irish pub, he receives an anonymous text with a link to the 911 call.
 It makes plain his rash and aggressive conduct and unsettles him (Reprise of “You Know Me”).
 With very different stories about the arrest emerging, life experience, point of view, and self-preservation are brought into striking relief à la Rashomon (“PRISM: Let Me Shed Some Light”).

 U.S. PRESIDENT MICHAEL RIVERA weighs in, and his comments, stripped of context, launch a media circus that overshadows the vital issues — and reveals the media’s lust for spectacle.
-Tim’s fellow police officers, led by OFFICER CHANDRA JONES, an African American woman, hold a press conference to affirm their support for him.
+Tim’s fellow police officers, led by OFFICER CHANDRA JONES, an African American woman, hold a press conference to assert their support for him.
 Increasingly haunted by his abusive and racist father, who was also a police officer, Tim urges Chandra to hold off, but she doesn’t listen (It’s in the Police Report”).
-With the media circus in high gear, President Rivera invites the professor and the policeman to join him for a beer at the White House, an event the media dubs the “Beer Talks” (“Why Is It the Irish Thrive on Death?”).
+With the media frenzy in high gear, President Rivera invites the professor and the policeman to join him for a beer at the White House, an event the media dubs the “Beer Talks” (“Why Is It the Irish Thrive on Death?”).

 Fade to black.